TristanGomez44/sceneDetection/README.md

  <figcaption>Distribution of scene change score</figcaption>
 </figure>

-### Get a table with the metrics values with processResults.py
+### Evaluate the scores given by a model on a specific dataset :

+This requires to have computed the scores before, with the method described just above.

 To get a table that show the metric value for a model evaluated on a dataset, run :